RsyncProject/rsync/rsync.1.md

     - `zlib`
     - `none`

-    Run `rsync -V` to see the compress list compiled into your version.
+    Run `rsync -V` to see the default compress list compiled into your version (which may differ from the above list).

     Note that if you see an error about an option named `--old-compress` or `--new-compress`, this is rsync trying to send the `--compress-choice=zlib`